owickstrom/wickstrom.tech/src/posts/2025-08-28-findings-bugs-coding-agent-lightweight-dst.md

 [Amp](https://ampcode.com/) is a coding agent which I've been working on the last six months at Sourcegraph.
-And in the last couple of weeks, I've been building on a testing rig inspired by [Deterministic Simulation Testing](https://github.com/ivanyu/awesome-deterministic-simulation-testing) (DST) to test the most crucial parts of the system.
+And in the last couple of weeks, I've been building a testing rig inspired by [Deterministic Simulation Testing](https://github.com/ivanyu/awesome-deterministic-simulation-testing) (DST) to test the most crucial parts of the system.
 DST is closely related to fuzzing and property-based testing.